Medications

 Is Wegovy HD the same as Ozempic?

-No. Wegovy HD is 7.2 mg.
-Ozempic's max dose is 2.0 mg.
-Different approved uses too.
+No. Wegovy HD is 7.2 mg semaglutide for weight loss.
+Ozempic's max dose is 2.0 mg semaglutide for type 2 diabetes.
+Different approved uses, different doses.

 Can I start on Wegovy HD?

-No. You must be on 2.4 mg for at least 4 weeks first.
+No. Wegovy HD is not a starting dose.
+You must be on Wegovy 2.4 mg for at least 4 weeks and tolerating it well before your doctor can consider stepping up.

 The Bottom Line